larrycameron80/visit/src/doc/cli_manual/functions.rst

   RemoveLastOperator(all) -> integer

-all : AMBIGUOUS
+all : integer
     An optional integer argument that tells the function to ignore the active plots and use all plots in the plot list if the value of the argument is non-zero.

 return type : CLI_return_t
     All functions return an integer value of 1 for success and 0 for failure.